ayush4460/Snapchat-Face-Filter/README.md

 Go through the [Security Policy](SECURITY.md) of this Project

+The python `a.py` file is made by my colleague Mit, so all credits to him.
 Feel free to update the content of this README file to match your project structure and provide additional information as needed.